Ultimate 2 Weeks Japan Itinerary:

 Kenroku-en Garden

 The Kenroku-en Garden is considered to be one of the three most beautiful gardens in Japan.
-In a country that prides itself on beautifully manicured gardens, that distinction is pretty impressive.
+In a country that prides itself on beautifully manicured gardens, that distinction is pretty impressive, and it did not disappoint!
 This stunning and peaceful garden is an enjoyable stroll in any season.
-You will find photo ops in every corner.
+My friend said that you know we’re getting older when we like just walking around gardens.
+But Japanese gardens are just so beautifully designed to be easy on the eyes.
+Even young people will find lots to enjoy, and plenty of photo ops for the gram.

 Kanazawa Castle